DagJenssen/RemotekFirmwareUpdates/README.md

-# RemotekFirmwareUpdates
+# Remotek Firmware Updates
-For firmware update .bin files for the Remotek controller
+The firmware update files for the Remotek controller.